Best Plant Milk for Coffee: Barista's Guide (2026)

 - If you're budget-conscious: Soy milk barista blend performs nearly as well for less money

-- If you drink mostly iced coffee: Regular almond or coconut milk saves money
+- If you drink mostly iced coffee: Regular almond or coconut milk saves money (see our iced coffee guide)

 - If you want the creamiest option: Cashew milk has the richest texture